Filippo Maria Visconti: Biography

-Although he was reported to suffer from low self-esteem, Filippo Maria proved to be a capable politician.
 By employing prominent condottieri such as Francesco Bussone da Carmagnola, Niccolò Piccinino—whose forces fought at the Battle of Anghiari in 1440—and later Francesco Sforza, he was able to recover much of the Lombard territory of his father's duchy.

 After the death of Giorgio Ordelaffi, lord of Forlì, Filippo Maria assumed guardianship of his heir Tebaldo Ordelaffi.
 He used this position to attempt expansion into Romagna in 1423, provoking conflict with Florence.
 In 1425, Venice, persuaded by Carmagnola, intervened on Florence's side and the war spread to Lombardy.
 In March 1426 Carmagnola incited riots in Brescia, which he had earlier captured for Milan.
 After a prolonged campaign, Venice conquered Brescia, extending its mainland territory to Lake Garda.
 Filippo Maria sought support from the Holy Roman Emperor, but was forced to accept peace terms imposed by Pope Martin V, which favoured Venice.
 Dissatisfied, he soon resumed hostilities, but was defeated at Maclodio on 12 October 1427.
 A more durable peace was later signed at Ferrara, mediated by Niccolò III d'Este, Marquis of Ferrara.

 In 1428, Filippo Maria married his second wife, Marie of Savoy, daughter of Amadeus VIII of Savoy, an ally.
 With Visconti's support, Amadeus later reigned as Antipope Felix V from November 1439 to April 1449.

 Filippo Maria also patronised scholarship.
 He invited the humanist Gasparino Barzizza to Milan, where Barzizza founded a school and served as court orator.

 Filippo Maria died on 13 August 1447.
 He was the last of the male line of the Visconti family.
 After a brief republican experiment known as the Ambrosian republic, the duchy passed to Francesco Sforza (1401–1466).
 Sforza had married Filippo Maria's only child, Bianca Maria Visconti (1425–1468), born of his mistress Agnese del Maino (1401–1465).